zerofourseven/ecommerce-product-page-shoes/README.md

 # Frontend Mentor - E-commerce product page solution

-This is my solution to the [E-commerce product page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6), a site with challenges help with improving coding skills with realistic project building.
+This is my solution to the [E-commerce product page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6), a site with challenges to help with improving coding skills with realistic project building.

 ## Table of contents